OLD TESTAMENT COURSE

 It is more than a collection of wise sayings or moral codes or paths of enlightenment.
 The Old Testament is God’s inspired and authoritative interaction with Israel, enlisting this nation in the great divine plan to “bless all the nations of earth,” as God told Abram in Genesis 12.
 It is the “scripture” that Jesus loved, memorized, and quoted.
 It is the basis for Paul’s understandings about Jesus and the meaning of his redemptive work.
 While we are thankful for the New Testament writings that help us more directly connect with Jesus and the teachings of his disciples, these are built upon and somewhat incomprehensible without God’s revelation to us through the “Law” and “Prophets” and “Writings” of the Old Testament, which is also essential Christian scripture.

-There are, of course, different ways in which these Old Testament writings are interpreted.
+There are, of course, different ways in which these New Testament writings are interpreted.

 Influenced by cultural changes and challenges, a number of different families of theological reflection have emerged.
 Our approach at CLC lies within the Reformed tradition, built upon the expansive insights of John Calvin at the time of the Protestant Reformation.
 Central to this theological approach are these emphases: